-- A strong and effective ICS will have a deep understanding of all the people and communities it serves. - There are ten principles to guide how an ICS can develop its approach to working with people and communities at neighbourhood and place level, as set out in the National ICS Guidance.
+There are ten principles to guide how an ICS can develop its approach to working with people and communities at neighbourhood and place level, as set out in the National ICS Guidance.
 The Stockport system has agreed to follow these principles as a base to develop its People and Communities Voice Charter.
-It will test them with local people regularly to ensure they are relevant and adapt where appropriate. - For each principle, the completed, current and planned actions the Stockport system is working on are outlined in the table below:
+It will test them with local people regularly to ensure they are relevant and adapt where appropriate.
+For each of the ten principles there is work underway led by One Stockport partners to align a key action to the principle to fulfil the ambitions.
+One of these key actions is the development of a One Stockport Engagement Toolkit for partners to use to guide what level of engagement is required and how to do it.